Maine Field Sobriety Tests

 The Walk-and-Turn is one common type of field sobriety test in which the person in question will be asked to walk a straight line with one foot in front of the other.
 After nine steps they will turn around and return, following the same heel to toe procedure.
 Officers will be looking at the balance of a person, as well as their ability to follow all directions.
 It is very easy to fail this test.
 If you put your arms out to the side to steady yourself, you fail.
 If you do not place your heel completely against your toe, you will fail.

 Horizontal Gaze Nystagmus, or HGN testing is used to evaluate abnormal eye jerking that can be affected after a certain level of intoxication.
-They person in question will be asked to follow an object, commonly a pen or light with their eyes.
+The person in question will be asked to follow an object, commonly a pen or light with their eyes.
 The officer will look for the smoothness in movement, jerking of the eye when it is at maximum deviation and if jerking of the eye occurs within 45 degrees of the center.

-The One-Leg-Stand will require the suspect to balance on one foot for 30 seconds without placing their foot down, using their arms for help, lowering their foot to close to the ground or hoping back and forth to their other foot.
-This is difficult for many people to do sober in a relaxing environment, let alone while be watched by a police officer at the side of a busy road.
+The One-Leg-Stand will require the suspect to balance on one foot for 30 seconds without placing their foot down, using their arms for help, lowering their foot to close to the ground or hopping back and forth to their other foot.
+This is difficult for many people to do sober in a relaxing environment, let alone while being watched by a police officer at the side of a busy road.

 It is important to keep in mind that as you perform these tests, you will likely be recorded by the video camera in the dashboard of the police car.
 This video will be kept and used as evidence against you in your trial.
-When you hire an attorney, one of the first things they will do is get a copy of that video so you can see for yourself if you looked impaired.
+When you hire a DUI defense attorney, one of the first things they will do is get a copy of that video so you can see for yourself if you looked impaired.

 In order to give these tests an officer must be certified after completing training.
 It can be easy for the individual giving the tests to make a mistake or misread the evidence.
 While field sobriety tests can be useful in determining who is driving under the influence, they are not without fault and a driver with a BAC level below the legal limit may be wrongly arrested.
 A field sobriety test must be consented to in order for an officer to administer it.
 It may or may not work in favor of a suspect and even if the findings of it are negative, it does not mean they are correct.